Maps of Floodplains

 The FEMA Map Service Center provides access to a Public Flood Map or a Flood Insurance Rate Map.

 Floodplain maps are periodically updated and revised to reflect changing conditions, such as impacts of flooding, new topography, land development, updated mapping studies, and construction of floodplain improvements.

 Floodplain map changes can take several forms:

-- Local Map Changes
+- Local map changes;

-- Flood Insurance Rate Maps (FIRMs) or Digital Flood Insurance Rate Maps (DFRIMs)
+- Flood Insurance Rate Maps (FIRMs) or Digital Flood Insurance Rate Maps (DFRIMs);

-- Letters of Map Change (LOMCs)
+- Letters of Map Change (LOMCs); and

-Conditional Letters of Map Amendment (CLOMAs)
+Conditional Letters of Map Amendment (CLOMAs):

 FEMA uses the most accurate flood hazard information available and applies rigorous standards while developing FIRMs.
-However, because of limitations of scale or topographic definition on the source maps, there may be elevated areas or "islands" that are not actually in the new regulatory floodplain shown on the maps.
+But, because of limitations of scale or topographic definition on the source maps, there may be elevated areas or "islands" that are not actually in the new regulatory floodplain shown on the maps.
 These island areas may appear relatively small on the FIRM and are sometimes included in the 100-year floodplain by nationwide floodplain map determination companies that prepare floodplain designations on behalf of the mortgage industry.
 Such cases are referred to as "inadvertent inclusions."